Nutrient Loading and Impacts in Lakes Champlain and Memphremagog

 Project 2 - Lake Memphremagog

 Significant resources and efforts have been dedicated to the reduction of nutrient loading to Lake Memphremagog and the prevention of harmful algal blooms (HABs); however, ecological conditions have not improved.
-As a consequence, the public has high expectations that existing and planned efforts will improve water quality.
+To deliver on the request of governments regarding Lake Memphremagog, three major components are planned.